ksu-cs-textbooks/cis527/content/1-secure-workstations/05-windows-overview-installation.md

 When you have successfully installed Windows 10, you'll be ready to move on to configuring Windows 10.
 The next several videos will discuss that process.

-However, before going too far, I recommend installing VMWare Tools in the Windows 10 virtual machine.
+However, before going too far, I recommend installing VMware Tools in the Windows 10 virtual machine.
 This will allow you to have better control over the virtual machine.
 You can find instructions for doing that in the resources section below the video.